rizavi-enterprises/mariakube/README.md

+# MariaKube
-#MariaKube: K3s and MariaDB for deploying your business apps, with KubeSphere for easy monitoring.
+## K3s and MariaDB for deploying your business apps, with KubeSphere for easy monitoring.
 Have No Fear!
 No Vendor Lock Over Here!

 ![Screenshot 2025-03-05 132505](https://github.com/user-attachments/assets/3535a08a-6503-4caa-a13c-0fd8d65e89bd)